 SI units and redefining the kg

-The first definition of the kilogram was the weight of a liter of water.
+The first definition of the kilogram was the weight of one liter of water.
 Which is already better than "the weight of stone" but still has problems.
-Some of them, due to the fact that the density of water changes with temperature and pressure, making it necessary to set some common values for those magnitudes as well.
+Some of them are due to the fact that the density of water changes with temperature and pressure, making it necessary to set some common values for those magnitudes as well.
 However, the big problem is that the definition includes other human-made units, meaning that if you lose the definition of a liter (or you get it wrong), the kilogram won't be correctly defined anymore.

 Even today the kilogram is still defined based on a piece of metal safely stored in Paris, with copies all over the world.
-However, this won't last since there are currently two approaches by different scientists to redefine, for once and for all, the kilogram.
+However, this won't last since there are currently two approaches by different scientists to redefine, once and for all, the kilogram.
 The first approach is to define the kilogram in terms of Planck's constant and Avogadro's number, using an electromagnetic balance and some clever physics.

 The second approach (which you can see in the video below) uses the purest, most perfect sphere of Silicon to obtain the amount of Si₁₄ that are contained in precisely one kilogram.
 We would then have a new definition of a kilogram in terms of the number of Silicon 14 atoms needed to achieve such weight.